yingwei123/lru_cache/README.md

 func main() {
 	cache := lru_cache.CreateLRUCache(3) // Capacity of 3

-	// Add some items to the cache cache.Put("key1", "value1")
+	// Add some items to the cache, note here the second parameter of Put can be any type cache.Put("key1", "value1")
 	cache.Put("key2", "value2")

 	// Access a value
 	value := cache.Get("key1")
-	fmt.Println(value) // Output: value1
-}
+	fmt.Println(value.(string)) // Output: value1, to access the value, cast it to the type of the value }
 ```